INSIDE: Everything you need to know about Brisbane Botanic Garden Playground.

-- 2 FREE things to do in Brisbane with kids
+- 2 Accessible Playground in Brisbane

 - 3 Brisbane Botanical Gardens Playground in a Nutshell

-- 5 Botanic Garden Playground Digging Pit
+- 4 Royal Botanic Garden Playground Digging Pit

-- 6 One of the Best Picnic Spots Brisbane has in the CBD
+- 5 Best Picnic Spots Brisbane CBD

-- 8 The Inside Scoop – Brisbane Botanic Gardens Playground
+- 8 THE INSIDE SCOOP: Brisbane Botanic Gardens Playground

 The Brisbane Botanic Gardens playground is smack bang in the centre of the Brisbane Botanical Gardens, just 500 metres from QUT and a 10 minute walk from the Queen Street Mall.